 I know this must be the umpteenth recipe featuring coconut or potato as the prime ingredient on this blog.
-I could shed off my Tambrahm influence even if I wanted to.
-Being married to a Manglorean does not help much in weaning myself, in fact I think it increased my love for these nuts all the more after discovering several other ways to use it in cooking.
+Being married to a Manglorean does not help much in weaning myself, in fact I think it increased my love for coconuts all the more after discovering several other ways to use it in cooking.
 There is some misconception that coconuts ‘increase cholesterol’.
 I use plenty of fresh coconut as garnish and believe that it has several health benefits.
 Here is a link for skeptics.

 Most of you, if you have been to a Tamilian household must have savoured this everyday dish.
 It is an easy recipe and if you have just begun cooking Indian food this one should appeal as it is tasty and does not call for any ‘not-easily-available’ Indian spices either.